beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 * Staging site used for stakeholder review.
 * Production instances.

+^ I'd like to start by explaining what I mean by an "operating environment."

 ^ An operating environment describes the unique server and resource setup under which your app is expected to run.

+^ The simplest example is your local development machine, versus your production site.

-Environments have different needs and serve different purposes.
-Your app may have to behave differently depending on where it is running.
+^ Environments have different needs and serve different purposes.

+^ Your app may have to behave differently depending on where it is running.

 ---